 Telecommuting is neither a universal employee right nor a universal employee benefit.
 Telecommuting is not appropriate for all employees and positions, nor all employees in the same or similar jobs, and shall be considered on a case-by-case basis by the Superintendent and his/her designees.
+School-based and site-based positions (those that are critical to the operations of schools and provide direct support to students, families and constituents), are not eligible for telecommuting.
 Telecommuting may be allowed as a reasonable accommodation under the Americans with Disabilities Act (ADA).
 Requests will be considered on a case-by case-basis in accordance with the law, District policy and administrative guidelines.

-A decision to allow telecommuting shall be made by the Superintendent and his/her cabinet level designee as an option when appropriate to the particular needs of the District and telecommuter, or under special circumstances such as adverse weather conditions.
+A decision to allow telecommuting shall be made by the Superintendent and cabinet-level designee, in accordance with District administrative guidelines, as an option when appropriate to the particular needs of the District and telecommuter, or under special circumstances such as adverse weather conditions or under special circumstances such as adverse weather conditions.
 Telecommuting shall only be approved on a time-limited basis by the Superintendent and his/her designees and may be discontinued by the Superintendent or his/her designees at any time.
 All exceptions to Board Policy 1435 may only be made by the Superintendent when required to meet District needs.